vesoft-inc/nebula-docker-compose/README.md

 $ docker pull vesoft/nebula-console:nightly
 ```

-And now, you can try to connect to the above graph service with the new version `console` container.
+And now, you can try to connect to the above graph service with the new version `vesoft/nebula-console` container.

 ``` shell
 $ docker run --rm -ti --network=host vesoft/nebula-console:nightly --addr=127.0.0.1 --port=32868